zmackie/zblog/content/posts/I-am-security-and-so-can-you.md

 Perhaps, security is like Justice Potter said:

-I know it when I see it.That may be unsatisfactory for many, but when we lack even the most basic ability to measure the security relevant properties of our systems, how can we know that we're writing secure code?
+> I know it when I see it.

+That may be unsatisfactory for many, but when we lack even the most basic ability to measure the security relevant properties of our systems, how can we know that we're writing secure code?
 I'm going to let you in on a secret: your code will never be 100% secure.
 You probably realized that in your gut somewhere.
 That's not the $0.99 slice you ate for lunch.
 Its the gnawing worry that somebody somewhere is gonna use your code to do...something bad...and you don't like it.

 And yet the fact that security is never an absolutely decided contest is no reason to bury your head in the sand and ignore the subject, my dear developer friend.
 And so I present, for your consideration, a step forward, based on something I tried, on the path of security learning.